Veganism Explained

 Question: What’s the most challenging thing about being vegan?
 Answer: Living with a broken heart for all of the animals that suffer horrific deaths every single day.
 Living with friends and family who think I’m extreme or ridiculous, insane, or fill-in-the-blank, because I’m choosing to not harm animals any longer.

 Imagine it like this: You find out all of your friends and family are keeping slaves in their homes, which you totally disagree with, as you think all people deserve to be treated with compassion and respect.
 You don’t believe in slavery!
 But you can’t cut off everyone in your life who is a slave owner!
 You have to interact with these people regularly, knowing that they believe in slavery and that they support slavery every day behind the closed doors of their homes.
-It’s very hard to be around these people knowing they support these cruel practices towards animals, EVERY SINGLE DAY.
+It’s very hard to be around these people knowing they support these cruel practices towards animals, EVERY SINGLE DAY, and there’s absolutely nothing you can do about it.
 You might go over to their houses, or meet at restaurants, and of course, their support of slavery is there, right in front of you.
-Sometimes, depending on the person, they might even say rude things to you about their “right” or desire to eat meat, how it’s “only natural,” or “tastes too good to give up.”
+Sometimes, depending on the person, they might even say rude things to you about their “right” or desire to eat meat, how it’s “only natural,” or “tastes too good to give up,” or “that humans were designed to eat meat.”
 It’s hard not to say anything!
 Not to agrue for the animals, or speak out against the cruelty.

-You are always having to bite your tongue, try to stay quiet and be polite, even though you are screaming inside.
+You are always having to bite your tongue, try to stay quiet and be polite, even though you are SCREAMING inside, especially when they want to argue with you, to tell you why they aren’t harming animals, or they aren’t causing pain and terror.

 Even though they see you’ve changed, and they say they love you, they are not willing to change for you, and in many cases, make ANY effort to understand why you’ve made this switch.
 They’re like, “that’s nice, but don’t expect me to make any effort to understand, and definitely don’t expect me to join you in showing compassion towards farm and marine animals.”